tensorflow/similarity/api/TFSimilarity/indexer/Indexer.md

 </td>
 <td>
 Size of the sliding windows
-buffer used to computer index performance.
+buffer used to compute index performance.
 Defaults to 1000.
 </td>
 </tr>
 </table>